 But:

-- If your fleet response rate is 60%, actual revenue is $24
+- If your fleet response rate is only 60%, you capture just 60% of that

 - If telemetry verification fails (because you're using 24-hour utility meter data instead of real-time telemetry), you might not get credited at all

-- If your battery was already discharged for TOU arbitrage when the DR event fired, revenue is $0
+- If your battery was already discharged for TOU arbitrage when the DR event fired, you earn nothing for the event

 Pay-for-performance is why reliable execution infrastructure is the difference between VPPs that work and VPPs that disappoint.